 For years, yoga was seen as this spiritual thing that hippies did.
 But thanks to Instagram, yoga has gone mainstream and slowly people are unlocking the many benefits of this ancient practice.
 While its roots can be traced back to ancient India, its benefits can be felt in the Western world today.
 Many of those who do yoga regularly are impossibly strong (e.g., they can hold poses like handstands with ease), and the body shape of a yogi is often long and lean.
 But beyond the aesthetics, yoga can calm the mind (buh-bye, anxiety) and aid digestion.
 It can increase flexibility and even help reduce the symptoms of a migraine.
 Here at Byrdie HQ, we're pretty obsessed with yoga, and while we've discussed what it is, the different types of yoga and the best poses for beginners, we thought we'd explore its wonderful and often unexpected health benefits.

 If you're prone to migraines, then taking up yoga could help.
-One study found that people prone to migraines who did an hour of yoga five times per week (in addition to conventional care, which includes medicine in some cases) had significant reductions in monthly headache frequency, average pain intensity and headache-related disability.
+One study found that people prone to migraines who did an hour of yoga five times per week (in addition to conventional care, which includes medicine in some cases) had significant reductions in monthly headache frequency, average pain intensity, and headache-related disability.
 When regularly attending yoga classes, headaches had "little to no impact on [the] patient's life," the study's researchers found.
 Exercise is often recommended for migraine sufferers, but for some, aerobic exercise can be a trigger.
 It would appear that the link between the mind and body along with yoga's slower movements and holds prevented (or tempered) migraine symptoms.

-Yoga Benefit: Increased Strength and Flexibilty
+Increased Strength and Flexibility

 You only need to take a look at influential yoga Instagrammers like Cat Meffan and Shona Vertue to know that with time and practice, yoga makes you both seriously strong and flexible.
 It's worth noting that while yoga does increase bodyweight strength and helps you to eventually hold some pretty impressive poses, both Meffan and Vertue also cross-train using kettlebells, bouldering and running.

-Yoga Benefit: Reduced Stress and Anxiety
+Reduced Stress and Anxiety

-Yoga Benefit: Chronic Pain Relief
+Chronic Pain Relief

 As well as migraine relief, according to Harvard Medical School, yoga has been found to help people suffering from chronic pain, such as low back pain, fibromyalgia and arthritis.
 While yoga sessions are typically 60 to 90 minutes, a short at-home session of 10 to 20 minutes can help relieve chronic pain.
 Note: If you are suffering from chronic pain, you will need to consult a yoga teacher to modify the yoga postures to ensure you're helping rather than worsening your condition.

-Yoga Benefit: Weight and Fat Loss
+Weight and Fat Loss

 Exercise is great for health, but heavy HIIT sessions can cause a release of stress hormones, which can lead to stress eating.
 A challenging yoga class, on the other hand, will boost calorie burn (around 200 calories in a 30-minute class) but is unlikely to cause you to want to overeat later in the day.
 In fact, one study found that overweight women who did restorative yoga lost a significant amount of subcutaneous fat in six months.
 The researchers put this down to a reduction in cortisol, which has been linked to fat storage around the midsection.